vhaghani26/python_focus_group/Session_08/session8.md

 #### For-Loops

 For-loops are an entire discussion on their own and they can apply to other data types, so while we won't be covering them today, I wanted to note that for-loops can be applied to lists, and this is ultimately what makes lists as powerful as they are.

+#### A Last Note About Lists

+There are several miscellaneous functions you can use to manipulate lists.
+I couldn't cover them all in one session if I tried, so my advice is that if you want to know if you can manipulate a list in a certain way, Google "how to do X to a list in Python."
+You'll usually get an answer!

 ### Ranges